It’s Tax Time! Don’t wait to maximise your refund.

 When you become eligible to access your super you can take a super income stream to provide you with a regular income, or you can withdraw all or part of your benefit as a lump sum.

-Access to super benefits is generally restricted to members who have reached preservation age.
-A person's preservation age ranges from 55 to 60, depending on their date of birth.
+Access to super benefits is generally restricted to members who have reached preservation age, now 60 years of age.

 Superannuation income streams